bpblakely/Analysis-of-Historically-Popular-Songs/Data/README.md

 All_songs is the data generated after ~6 hours of scraping.
 This data set is the top 100 songs of the year for the last 60 years.
 The data set is available as either a json or csv file.
+Lyrics were generated with Genius API.

 **Data Description**